Interview with Top New Jersey Bariatric Surgeon Dr. Vadim Gritsus

 Obesity is a leading cause of death.
 One study found that the mortality rates for men and women who were 50 percent above their ideal weight were twice as high as their counterparts.

-Three major types of bariatric surgery are performed today to promote weight loss: Adjustable Gastric Band which includes Lap Band and REALIZE band, and Roux-en-Y gastric bypass (RGB) and Laparoscopic Sleeve Gastrectomy.
+Three major types of bariatric surgery are performed today to promote weight loss: Adjustable Gastric Band which includes Lap Band and REALIZE band, and Roux-en-Y gastric bypass (RGB) and Gastric Sleeve.
 People having the procedures performed today usually sustain substantial, long-term weight-loss through the restriction of food intake and the nutrients the body absorbs.

-Roux-en-Y gastric bypass, Laparoscopic Sleeve Gastrectomy and Adjustable Gastric Band are the most commonly performed procedures.
+The gastric bypass, gastric sleeve and gastric band are the most commonly performed procedures.
 The examples of other weight loss surgeries that are still considered investigational or are infrequently performed include: intragastric balloon, gastric plication, biliopancreatic diversion and duodenal switch procedure.

-Although the Adjustable Gastric Banding procedure and Sleeve procedure restrict food intake and reduce the feeling of hunger, they do not interfere with the normal digestive process.
-During Gastric Bypass however, the digestive process changes.
+Although the adjustable gastric band procedure and gastric sleeve procedure restrict food intake and reduce the feeling of hunger, they do not interfere with the normal digestive process.
+During gastric bypass however, the digestive process changes.
 Most people lose the ability to eat large amounts of food at one time, but Dr. Gritsus said patients continue to enjoy all types of food after surgery — they just eat smaller portions.

 To meet with Dr. Gritsus, please join us during one of our free educational seminars